alexmaropakis/SAAPedia/README.md

 Three tabs:

-- **Browse** — one row per unique SAAP with rollups (datasets, digests, species, acquisition types,
-  # observations, # datasets, best PEP, max positional probability, max evidence fragments).
-Search
-  and filter by dataset / digest / species / acquisition / AAS / flags / min positional probability /
-  max PEP; sort any column; click a peptide to see every underlying observation.
+- **Browse** — one row per unique SAAP with rollups (datasets, digests, species, acquisition types, N observations, N datasets, best PEP, max positional probability, max evidence fragments).
+Search and filter by dataset / digest / species / acquisition / AAS / flags / min positional probability / max PEP; sort any column; click a peptide to see every underlying observation.
 Select rows to **export to FASTA** or **delete** — or export everything matching the current filter.
 - **Import** — drop a CSV, TSV, or Excel file.
 Optionally fill in a **dataset → DOI** map so each dataset links to its source paper.
 - **Datasets** — see each dataset with counts, edit DOIs, open the linked paper, or clear all data.